Outperforming Rayon with OpenMP

 The fft_g1

-function in all cases calls the fft_g1_fast
+function calls the fft_g1_fast

 function, which applies the divide-and-conquer principle to divide a large problem into smaller subproblems, recursively solving each of them.
 The general procedure here is to distribute work (fft_f1_fast